khaaaleed-5/ATM-System/README.md

 - Banking professionals can monitor and manage transactions, perform system maintenance, and generate reports.

+## Project Architecture

+The ATM System follows the Model-View-Controller (MVC) architecture, a design pattern that separates the application logic into three interconnected components: Model, View, and Controller.

+### Model

+The Model represents the data and business logic of the application.
+In the ATM System, the Model is responsible for managing user accounts, transactions, and the underlying database interactions.
+It encapsulates the core functionalities and ensures data integrity.

+### View

+The View is responsible for presenting the user interface and receiving user input.
+In our ATM System, the View component handles the graphical representation of the ATM interface seen by the users during transactions.
+It provides an intuitive and user-friendly experience.

+### Controller

+The Controller acts as an intermediary between the Model and View, handling user inputs, updating the Model, and refreshing the View accordingly.
+In the ATM System, the Controller interprets user actions, triggers the corresponding operations in the Model, and updates the View to reflect the changes.

+This separation of concerns enhances maintainability, scalability, and reusability of the codebase.
+The use of MVC architecture facilitates modularity and makes it easier to extend or modify individual components without affecting the entire system.

+By adopting the MVC pattern, we aim to create a well-organized and maintainable ATM System that promotes clean code practices and ease of development.

 ## How to Contribute

 We welcome contributions!
 If you'd like to contribute to the ATM System, please follow these steps: